Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 The second most available detection procedure is palpation to detect lumps, nodules, or tumors in the breast, mouth, salivary glands, thyroid, subcutaneous tissues, anus, rectum, prostate, testes, ovaries and uterus, and enlarged lymph nodes in the neck, axilla, or groin.

-Internal cancers require procedures and tests such as endoscopy, x-rays, MRI, or ultrasound.
+Internal cancers require procedures and tests such as endoscopy, x-rays, magnetic resonance imaging, or ultrasound.
 Laboratory tests, such as the Pap smear or the FOB test have been employed for the detection of specific cancers.

 Screening test performance is usually measured in terms of the following:

-PPV and to a lesser degree, NPV are affected by the prevalence of disease in the screened population.
-For a given sensitivity and specificity, the higher the prevalence, the higher the PPV.
+PPV and NPV are related to sensitivity and specificity by Bayes rule, where prior probability is prevalence of disease in the population being screened.
+PPV and, to a lesser extent, NPV are affected by the prevalence of disease in the population being screened.
+For a given sensitivity and specificity, the lower the prevalence, the lower the PPV and the higher the NPV.

 High-Risk Populations